haxxeroz/OptiTronCrypto-Reloaded/README.md

-original script
+original script by hashsnake

-backdoor removed from hashDecrypts.py
+backdoor removed from hashDecrypts.py and code fixed by @OptiTronOfficial

 fully working enjoy

-for more HQ things visit https://t.me/OptiTronUpdates
+for more HQ things visit t.me/OptiTronUpdates